SPONSORED: Dancer’s Studio Performing Arts Center Open House Set for June 18

 COME MEET YOUR NEW DANCE STUDIO!

-Dancer’s Studio LLC is celebrating 10 years of providing a quality dance education to the children in the Clarion and surrounding areas.
-At DS, their students learn in a family-friendly environment while having fun and building lifelong friendships.
-Nurturing creativity and self-confidence are the foundation of the studio’s core values.
+Dancer’s Studio, LLC is celebrating 10 years of providing a quality dance education to the children in the Clarion and surrounding areas.
+At DS, students learn in a family-friendly environment while having fun and building lifelong friendships.
+Nurturing creativity and self-confidence are the foundation of their core values.

 Classes Offered: